olsi19/ironhack_final/README.md

 Description

 This project encompasses various stages including data cleaning, visualization, in-depth data analysis, and the development of a machine learning model to provide recommendations.
 The dataset utilized in this project is sourced from Kaggle.

-The data:Netflix Movies and TV Shows shape(8807,12)
+Netflix Movies and TV Shows shape(8807,12)

-Netflix Titles from Kaggle shape(6234,12)
+Netflix Titles  shape(6234,12)

 The primary objectives include: